lepperm/Learning-Log/_includes/data-key.md

     - likely (56%-70%, most common)
     - highly likely (71%-85%)
     - certain (86+%)
-- **importance**: 4
-  - 1-10 integer value ranking the estimated importance to the reader
 - **context**: false
   - Boolean that specifies if the current post requires some context outside of the post content ("true" means "needs context")